-Amy Vong and Wong Hui Xin, dietitians at Mount Elizabeth Novena Hospital, tell us exactly how whole grains are beneficial for our health.
+Amy Vong and Wong Hui Xin, dietitians at Mount Elizabeth Novena Hospital, tells us exactly how whole grains are beneficial for our health.

 How exactly do whole grains benefit a person?